 A chest x-ray may be normal but left ventricular hypertrophy may be seen.

 EKG may show LVH.
-It may also show arrhythmias such as a.fib or non-sustained v-tach.
+It may also show arrhythmias such as atrial fibrillation or non-sustained v-tach.
 EKG can frequently be normal.

-2D-echocardography is the primary imaging modality to make the diagnosis of HCM.
-Echo has an 80% diagnostic accuracy for HOCM.
+2D-echocardiography is the primary imaging modality to make the diagnosis of HCM.
+The echo has an 80% diagnostic accuracy for HOCM.
 There can be direct visualization and relatively accurate measurements of the septum and left ventricular wall sizes.
-It will be able to show increased flow velocity along left ventricular outflow tract.
+It will be able to show increased flow velocity along the left ventricular outflow tract.
 Color flow Doppler can show mitral valve regurgitation.
 Reduced LV compliance can be seen in diastolic dysfunction.
+The key features of HOCM include the asymmetric septal wall thickness (more than 15 mm) and systolic anterior motion of the anterior mitral valve leaflet.
+The posterior septal wall is usually much thicker than the anterior septal wall.
+The narrowing of the LVOT is often obvious.

 Cardiac MRI is considered the gold standard for diagnosis of LV wall properties and should be performed in patients suspected of having HOCM with a normal or inconclusive echocardiogram.